 In general, testing electrical circuits is an easy task if it is approached in a logical and organized method.
+Before beginning approached in a logical and organized method.
 Before beginning it is important to have all available information on the system to be tested.
 Also, get a thorough understanding of system operation.
 Then you will be able to use the appropriate equipment and follow the correct test procedure.